-At Balboa Academy, we use a variety of research-based programs and strategies to teach mathematics classes daily, ranging from 30 minutes to 50 minutes a day in the elementary school.
-Teachers differentiate in their teaching of math by offering station teaching, small group activities, and independent strategies.
-We also offer small group math support by our Educational Specialists for struggling learners, as well as, enriched math classes once a week in grades 3 and 4.
+At Balboa Academy, we use a variety of research-based programs and strategies to teach mathematics classes daily, ranging from 45 minutes to 60 minutes a day in the elementary school.
+Teachers differentiate in their teaching of math instruction by offering station teaching, small group activities, and independent strategies.
+We also offer small group math support by our Educational Specialists for learners who need extra help, as well as, enriched math classes once a week in grades 1 – 4 for advanced learners.

 The Everyday Mathematics curriculum emphasizes: